InstiCo Logistics

 Contracted versus spot rates and which to choose?

 While contracted rates offer you peace of mind for both parties, spot rates make up the remaining 20 to 30 percent of the trucking/freight market.
-Spot rates are constantly changing since they are determined by the oscillating truck-to-shipment ratio which is at influence of the supply chain of the freight market.
+Spot rates are constantly changing since they are determined by the oscillating truck-to-shipment ratio, which is influenced by the supply chain of the freight market.

 As a shipper, you will want to be aware that spot rates are going to increase, especially in a situation of capacity.
 Alleviating risks of exposure, and those potential headaches that come with that, during the various supply chain cycles requires awareness, understanding, and experience of spot rate and contract rate strategies.
 InstiCo has all three, the awareness, understanding, and experience to give you peace of mind when choosing your rates.